The Bankrate promise

 End of the year

-Ask for discontinued/floor models
+Ask about discontinued/floor models

 Buying a model that’s on display on the showroom floor could save you up to 15 percent off retail, and so can buying a model that has been discontinued.
 Stores may not advertise this option, so make sure to ask the salesperson or manager.
+It may look a little faded, worn or chipped, but as long as nothing is fundamentally wrong, who cares?

 Try small, independent businesses